Asian markets extend rally as China data lifts optimism

 Confidence an agreement will be reached helped overcome concerns about the world economy that saw a sharp sell-off in equities at the start of last week.

+Beijing announced it would extend a delay on imposing tariffs on US cars, while also adding fentanyl to a list of controlled substances, two key concessions to Washington that has added to hopes for the trade deal.

+“What matters is not whether these are big concessions or not, but that they are a quick response to the US concerns,“ Gai Xinzhe at Sino Ocean Capital told Bloomberg News.
+“This is good for enhancing mutual trust in the negotiations.”

-A positive lead from Wall Street was picked up in Asia, with Tokyo ending the morning 2.2 percent higher, Hong Kong adding 1.6 percent and Shanghai climbing 2.3 percent.
+A positive lead from Wall Street was picked up in Asia, with Tokyo ending 1.4% higher, Hong Kong adding 1.7% and Shanghai finishing up 2.6 percent.

-Sydney and Singapore each jumped 0.8 percent, while Seoul piled on 1.2 percent, with Taipei and Wellington also in the green.
+Sydney added 0.6%, Singapore jumped 0.9% and Seoul piled on 1.3%, with Taipei, Mumbai, Bangkok, Jakarta and Wellington also in the green.

 The rises were supported by a sharp jump in an index of Chinese manufacturing activity, which soothed concerns about the world’s number two economy and a key driver of the global economy.